Computed Tomography Cerebral Perfusion Analysis (CTP) Open Public Meeting - July 16, 2020 - JF Part B

 So again, as you can see here, you know, I cannot point, but in the middle column, you see that the imaging was done which allowed to determine where the infarct was located and then only the patients were randomized, but it's not a goal that they could make prior to performing the CTP and next slide.

 And the same applies basically to Defuse.
-You can also see that the imaging was obtained first prior to randomization, because, again, we felt the imgaing is hard to determine where the stroke is located.
+You can also see that the imaging was obtained first prior to randomization, because, again, we felt the imaging is hard to determine where the stroke is located.
 Next slide.

 And again, the same thing.
 Next slide.